Akshay0720/Measures_of_Central_Tendency/README.md

 ------------------------------------------------------------------------------------------------------------------------------

-# 2) the First Mean_Examples file Contain the 3 Examples of Finding the Mean...
+# 2) the Second Median_Examples file Contain the 3 Examples of Finding the Median...

 I) Finding the Median Using the Listed Items Data [ Data Items are Given].